JoshMuir/ESP32-Solenoid-Controller/README.md

 # Example: Solenoid WiFi Control

-This example is built on the Espressif Wifi Control example
+This example is built on the Espressif Wifi Control example.

+The board this is based on is something similar to this: https://devices.esphome.io/devices/ESP32E-Relay-X8

 ## GPIO functions: